hanchang/manager-readme/README.md

 ## Work Style

-I work on weekends, which is a personal choice.
+I sometimes work on weekends, which is a personal choice.
 I do not expect you to work on the weekend.
 I may send you email or Slack messages on the weekend but unless I explicitly mention that the situation is URGENT, there is no need to respond until Monday.

 If I’m traveling or out of office, I will provide notice via the #officehk channel on Slack.